-- Our camp is gated – we have a staffed guardhouse and a secure gate to clear visitors before letting them enter our camp grounds.
+- Our camp is gated – we have a secure gate to clear visitors before letting them enter our camp grounds.

 - Training doesn’t begin and end before camp begins.
 In addition to our extensive pre-camp training, all staff receives ongoing training workshops during the summer.

 - Your child’s cabin will be outfitted with locks, smoke alarms, fire extinguishers, and carbon monoxide detectors.